 Your horse has a thermoneutral zone (TNZ), or a range of temperatures where their body expends little to no energy to maintain a comfortable body temperature.

-If temperatures fall below or ride above the TNZ, your horse has to expend energy to keep warm by shivering or keep cool by sweating and/or panting.
+If temperatures fall below or rise above the TNZ, your horse has to expend energy to keep warm by shivering or keep cool by sweating and/or panting.
 These physiological responses increase your horse’s energy demands.

 Dehydration can decrease your horse’s appetite.
 Dehydration commonly occurs in hot weather due to sweating, but it can also occur in cold weather when drinking water is too cold or frozen.